Laminations with transverse measures in ordered abelian semigroups: Ordered algebraic structures.

-We observe that the subset of $\OB$ which we identify with the positive extended reals, namely $\{(0,t)\in \OB:t \in (0,\infty]\}=\{x\in \OB:\level(x)=0\}$, has the usual addition and multiplication of the positive extended reals, and also has the usual topology.
-Scalar multiplication shifts the levels of all entries of a vector by the same integer.
-Scalar multiplication by a real does not shift levels of entries.
+We observe that the subset of $\OB$ which we identify with the positive extended reals, namely $\{(0,t)\in \OB:t \in (0,\infty]\}=\{x\in \OB:\level(x)=0\}$, has the usual addition and multiplication of the positive extended reals, and also has the usual (order) topology.